-- Read descriptions concerning the federal loan programs (both the subsidized and unsubsidized Direct loans).
-Generally, all students are eligible to borrow through the Direct loan program as long as they are U.S. citizens or eligible non-citizens; accepted as a matriculated student and have declared a major; enroll in at least 6 credits in classes required for an SUNY Adirondack degree or certificate program; are maintaining satisfactory academic progress; have filed the FAFSA annually and are not in default on prior federal student loans.
+- Read descriptions concerning the federal loan programs (both subsidized and unsubsidized Direct loans).
+Generally, all students are eligible to borrow through the Direct loan program as long as they are U.S. citizens or eligible non-citizens; accepted as a matriculated student and have declared a major; enroll in at least 6 credits in classes/term required for an SUNY Adirondack degree or certificate program; are maintaining satisfactory academic progress; have filed the FAFSA annually and are not in default on prior federal student loans.

 - Complete the appropriate application materials in a timely manner; this includres the FAFSA & NYS TAP application if a NYS resident.
 Currently more than 98% of SUNY Adirondack students opt to file their FAFSA on the Web.
 This can reduce the processing time from weeks for paper submittals to a few business days for the online FAFSA.